generate/generate-project/README.md

 ### [dotfiles](generator.js#L77)

-Generate the dotfiles from registered micro-generators .
+Generate the dotfiles from registered micro-generators.
+See the [generated files](#dotfiles-1).

 **Example**